 Not All Print Media Is Created Equal

 As a modern contemporary artist, I am blessed to have access to the most amazing high-end gallery quality print media styles in which to offer and display my imagery.
 One thing to keep in mind at all times is "not all print media is created equal".
-In fact, the internet is flooded with pop-up quickie print labs that market towards anyone that has a camera or smart phone to gain their business.
+In fact, the internet is flooded with quickie pop-up print labs that market towards anyone that has a camera or smart phone to gain their business.
 Experienced professional Fine Art photographers stay clear of the "discount labs" out there because they use substandard material, and they do NOT provide professional quality prints.
-I have invested an enormous amount of time and capitol to locate the finest high-end professional print masters continuously over the past 20 years plus.
-I am proud to have added a short list of innovative and world-class print masters to my team, providing the finest crafted gallery quality media styles for my clients.
+I have invested an enormous amount of time and capitol to locate the finest high-end professional print masters over the past 20 plus years.
+I am proud to have created a short list of innovative and world-class print masters that I can depend on, while providing the finest crafted gallery quality media styles for my clients.

 As you continue to scroll, I'll explain the benefits of the print media styles I have found to be the crème-de-la crème of modern photographic print technology in great detail.
 Although there is no "Perfect Print Medium" that works the same for everyone, what's most important is identifying and selecting what is the right print medium for YOUR interior wall décor needs and targeted price point.